About me

 I then moved to Hamburg, Germany, to continue studying a master's program in Mathematical Physics.
 My thesis was about superintegrable systems on moduli spaces of flat connections.
 After having finished my master's studies, I moved back to Mexico for some time, where I started working as an associate professor at the university where I studied.
 I taught for two semesters a lecture on selected topics on mathematical physics.

-I then continued with my PhD studies in Germany, but now in Mainz, where I have been working on topics like 3d supersymmetric gauge theories and their connection with quantum cohomology and quantum K-theory, the arithmetic aspects of the Hasse-Weil zeta function of Calabi-Yau operators, and non-abelian T-duality.
+I then continued with my PhD studies in Germany, but now in Mainz, where I have been working on topics like 3d supersymmetric gauge theories and their connection with quantum cohomology and quantum K-theory, and arithmetic aspects of the Hasse-Weil zeta function of Calabi-Yau operators.

 My mother language is Spanish, I am fluent in English, my level of German is intermediate, and I am learning Finnish little by little.
 I enjoy writing short stories, poems, and essays about different topics.
 I like street photography.
 I am also interested in the cultural and social dimensions of knowledge, particularly in topics related to gender, inequality, migration, and access to education and culture.